Trusted Merchants

 How can I receive the ‘Trusted Merchant’ status

-- Keep buying and selling cryptocurrency.
-Your trading volume and consistency are key factors.
+- Keep trading.
+Order volume and consistency are key factors.

 What benefits does the 'Trusted Merchant' status give